bakpakin/tiny-ecs/README.md

 ## TODO ##

-* Dynamically add and remove systems
+* Dynamic reordering of Systems
 * More testing
 * Performance testing / optimization
 * API outside of source code